Envian/Plasma/README.md

 A Standalone plugin for salesforce development.
 This is currently in an early alpha and is likely unsuitable for regular use.
 See features, limitations and known issues below.

+**NOTICE:** This was designed for Atom, which is no longer supported.
+This repository remains for reference, but should not be used.

 ### Usage
 1. Right-Click the folder you want to turn into a Salesforce project, and select `Plasma > New Project`.
 2. Ensure the project path is correct.
 If you are using a project downloaded earlier, this folder should contain the `src` folder.